How to open a fee free account in Singapore: Options from Banks and Specialist Services

 However it’s worth noting that some of the basic accounts from major Singapore banks still have minimum deposit requirements which can be restrictive if you don’t want to tie up your SGD funds.

-Options when we can't get a fee-free with your bank
+Options when you can't get a fee-free account with your bank

 While it’s pretty easy to open a bank account once you’re established in Singapore and have all the right documentation to hand, it’s almost impossible to open an account if you don’t have a proof of address and legal residency.